ogobrecht/dito/README.md

 ## Function get_search_condition_vc

-Convert the LONG column SEARCH_CONDITION to varchar2(4000).
+Returns the LONG column SEARCH_CONDITION as varchar2(4000).

 Is used in `create_dict_mviews`.
 Works only for the dictionary_tables USER_CONSTRAINTS, ALL_CONSTRAINTS